hummingbird-dev/hummingbird-treeview/README.md

 ```

 Use here exactly the *class="fa fa-plus"* and change Symbols via the options functionality.
+The *data-id* of the group `<li>` tags indicates the level or depth of that group.
+It starts a 0.
+This is
+needed for the option *singleGroupOpen*.

 Only change the following:
 ### Treeview structure and node properties